 CSR objectives are a reality for any large and responsible organisation who wishes to show how they are positively giving back to their communities and creating a more sustainable future.

 Many mines are faced with challenges such as relocating communities, setting up of staff housing or creating wealth generation for the communities impacted by the mine.
 Companies face a dilemma on how to successfully implement a CSR strategy that will realise their objectives and create multifaceted rewards.

-The Hydraform M7MI Super is the most popular choice with Hydraform clients.
+The Hydraform M7MI Super (A – Automation) is the most popular choice with Hydraform clients.
 This machine produces blocks onsite for local delivery and community involvement.

 Create employment for the community in block production as well as construction.
 Unskilled individuals can be trained to produce blocks as well as to build through a well developed training program and ongoing support program as may be required.
 One Hydraform machine can directly provide employment for up to 30 individuals.

 Hydraform blocks are cured, not burnt and therefore requires NO burning of trees.
 The bricks in an average clay house could burn as many as 60-100 trees.
 Hydraform blocks are made from earth (soil) which is an excellent insulation material, it keeps structures cool in the warm months and warm in the cooler months, thus reducing carbon footprints.
 Because Hydraform blocks are also made from soil and only 10% cement, the blocks require no harmful additives.